purescript-contrib/purescript-pathy/README.md

 ### Paths Literals

-Building path liberals is easy.
+Building path literals is easy.
 You will typically build path literals from the following components:

  * `rootDir` – The root directory of an absolute path.
  * `currentDir` – The current directory (AKA the "working directory"), useful for building relative paths.